Wasila Diwura-Soale

-Wasila Diwura-Soale (born 1 September 1996) is a Ghanaian footballer who plays as a midfielder for the Ghana women's national team.
+Wasila Diwura-Soale (born 1 September 1996) is a Ghanaian professional footballer who plays as a midfielder for the Ghana national team.

 Diwura-Soale played for Ghana at U-17 level in 2012 and was part of the Black Maidens squad that placed third at the 2012 World Cup in Azerbaijan.
 She also featured for the Ghana U-20 team, the Black Princesses, at the 2014 and 2016 World Cups in Canada and Papua New Guinea respectively.

 Club career

 Diwura-Soale started her professional football career with Ghana Women’s Premier League club Hasaacas Ladies.
 During her time with the club, she won the league in three consecutive seasons between 2012 and 2015.
 During her time she played along players like Jennifer Cudjoe, Janet Egyir, Elizabeth Cudjoe and Lily Niber-Lawrence.

+Diwura-Soale played for Wake FC during the 2022 USL W League season.

+On 10 June 2024, it was announced that Diwura-Soale had signed with Tampa Bay Sun ahead of the inaugural USL Super League season.

 College career

 Navarro Bulldogs, 2017–2018

 In 2017, Diwura-Soale moved to the United States at the back of her performances with the Ghana U20 at the 2016 FIFA U-20 Women's World Cup.
 She joined Navarro College in Corsicana, Texas, for head coach Alicia Wilson.
 Wilson convinced Diwura-Soale to pursue a degree as part of her preparations into going professional after she had wanted to pursue a professional football career right away.
 In her first season, she accumulated 36 points in the as she scored 12 goals including 4 match winning goals and made 12 assists in 17 games.

 The following season, she improved on her previous season by accumulating 52 points through 18 goals including 5 match winning goals and 16 assists in 19 games to help them reach the National Junior College Athletic Association (NJCAA).
 Her most notable performance was on 5 September 2018 when she scored five goals and made three assists in a 11–0 victory over Northeast Texas.
 In her two-year stint with the Bulldogs, she was a two-time, NJCAA First Team All-American, making her only the third Navarro player in history to earn that honour.
 In total she accumulated 88 points, scored 30 goals, nine game-winning goals and made 28 assists in 36 games in her two seasons at Navarro.
 In May 2018, she made Navarro College spring President’s and Dean’s Lists for her academic achievement.